 Important: LISTSERV requires that if you are using a database server name, the "default database interface" must also always be defined, even if it is not used.
 If you do not already have the default database interface defined, you need to do this now.
 Otherwise, the above configuration of the database server name for Maestro will be ignored by LISTSERV.
 However, for the default database interface, you may supply dummy values as shown below.
 (Note that the following step is not necessary if the default database interface is already defined in your LISTSERV configuration.)

-Again, you can edit your LISTSERV configuration either by editing the SITE.CFG file directly or by using the "LISTSERV Configuration" tool:
+Again, you can edit your LISTSERV configuration either by using the LISTSERV Configuration tool or by editing the SITE.CFG file directly:

+Using the LISTSERV Configuration tool: